goodgodgd/compare-de-vo/README.md

 Note that if the dataset in 2 includes all the results of the steps above.
 So you can start from any step.

-## Create New Model
+## 4. Create New Model

-describe it soon.
+coming soon...

+## 5. Evaluation Results

+coming soon...